WEEK 18- Staying Healthy- Introduction to Health

 Researchers have suggested that if we expend too much energy without sufficient recovery periods, eventually our body will burnout and break down (Loehr and Schwartz 2005).
 Mindfully restoring is taking a few moments to rest when we start to feel tired, stressed and restless- allowing us to recharge.
 Rather than pushing through, we need to have a brain break.
 Our mind affects how healthy our body is.
 This means that our thoughts, feelings, beliefs, and attitudes can positively or negatively affect our biological functioning.
 If we can take small moments when we feel overwhelmed during our day to just breathe and have a brain break, we will be more energised, focused and productive.

-Description of Positive Education Practice: Mindful Breathing
+Description of Personal Wellbeing Practice: Mindful Breathing

 We are going to practice calm or belly breathing.
 You can be seated or lying down.
 Before we begin, please be reminded that you should be comfortable, and in your own space.
 You are to remain silent so as not to distract anyone else, or yourself from the exercise.